Amazonen-Werke: History of the company

-In January 2010, a new fertilizer spreader test hall was opened in Hasbergen-Gaste.
-This has enabled the company to complete fertilizer spreading tests with a working width of up to 72 meters as well as to study new types of fertilizers regarding their mass and scattering properties.
-This information can then quickly be added to the Amazone fertilizer database so when customers ask how their machine should be set, the answer is easily acquired.
-This test hall is state-of-the-art and a unique feature for a mid-sized company; no other manufacturer has such a building.
+In 2008, the Amazone Foundation was established to support outstanding students and their final theses in the field of agricultural engineering.
+In 2009, Amazone established a new manufacturing site for the production of large seeders in Hude-Altmoorhausen and began with the production of a self-propelled sprayer, the Pantera, at its production site in Leeden, near Tecklenburg.
+In addition, the BoniRob, an autonomous field robot for individual plant-based experimental research, was presented that had been developed in cooperation with the University of Applied Sciences Osnabrück, the Robert Bosch GmbH as well as other partners.
+In January 2010, a new fertiliser spreader test hall was opened in Hasbergen-Gaste.
+This has enabled the company to complete fertiliser spreading tests with a working width of up to 72 metres as well as to study new types of fertilisers regarding their mass and spreading properties.
+This information can then be added to the Amazone fertiliser database thus enabling the company to easily advise customers on their machine settings.
+This test hall is state-of-the-art and a unique feature for a mid-sized company; no other manufacturer has such a facility.

-After the huge success at the first Amatechnica - Amazone field day in May 2005, this event was repeated in September 2010.
-Customers and prospective customers from around the world were shown demonstrations of new and long-standing agricultural machinery.
+After the huge success at the first Amatechnica, the in-house Amazone field day in May 2005, this event has been regularly repeated on a 2-year cycle since.
+Customers and prospective customers from around the world are shown demonstrations of new and current agricultural machinery.